 Introduction to Topology, Theodore W. Gamelin, Robert Everist Greene

 I would recommend doing the entire chapter on metric spaces, with all the exercises.
-Metric spaces are in nmy opinion the most important examples in basic topology, and a large portion of the theory is dedicated to when a metric can be put on a space.
-After this, I would do the following book instead:
+Metric spaces are the central examples in basic topology, and a large portion of the theory is dedicated to knowing when a metric can be put on a space or not.
+After this, I would work through the following book:

 Topology, James R. Munkres